-We're well into the social media age, yet most companies and individuals still don't understand how much backlash they can face for posting something insensitive or offensive.
+It's surprising that so many companies and individuals still don't understand how much backlash they can face for posting something insensitive or offensive.
 So, here are the most groan-worthy Twitter fails ever.
-Every one of them will make you cringe, and wonder what the person behind the tweet was thinking.
-Some of them had good intentions, but ultimately they were tweets that backfired horrifically for the person or company involved.
+Every one of them will make you cringe, and will make you wonder what the person behind the tweet was thinking.
+Some of them may have had good intentions, but ultimately they were tweets that backfired horrifically for the person or company involved.
 A lot of them have never recovered from the embarrassment.

-Twitter User Garbutted Made A Rape Joke About A Missing Teenage Girl
+Twitter User Garbutted Made A Joke About A Missing Teenage Girl

 He meant it as a "joke," but the police took him quite seriously.
 They told him they were passing on his information to higher authorities.
 The man quickly apologized and said he wasn't being serious, but soon had to delete his account because of the incident.

-He called his tweet challenging, and started retweeting his positive and negative replies.
-He never apologized for the insensitive nature of his tweet, but he did later call it "ill-advised."see more on James Taranto
+He called his tweet challenging, and started re-tweeting his positive and negative replies.
+He never apologized for the insensitive nature of his tweet, but he did later call it "ill-considered."

 It's Not A Serious Domestic Violence Issue, It's DiGiorno

-When Janay Palmer returned to Ray Rice after the infamous video leaked of him knocking Palmer unconscious in an elevator, thousands of women took to twitter using the hashtag #WhyIStayed to show their support for Palmer.
+When Janay Palmer returned to Ray Rice after the infamous video leaked of him knocking her unconscious in an elevator, thousands of people took to Twitter using the hashtag #WhyIStayed to show their support for Palmer.

-Among the tweets detailing intensely personal stories of domestic abuse, DiGiorno Pizza used it to promote their f*cking mediocre pizza.
+Among the tweets detailing intensely personal stories of domestic abuse, DiGiorno Pizza used it to promote their pizza.
 It's a classic instance of a brand not realizing why a hashtag is trending, and using it anyway.
-Of course, they quickly apologized when they realized their mistake.
+Of course, the company quickly apologized when it realized its mistake.